devcartel/pyrfa/tclrfa/README.md

 8.0.0.0

-* 12 June 2015
+* 16 June 2015
-* Support Tcl8.5+
+* Compiled with RFA 8.0.0.L1
+* New output message in pure dictionary format
+* Supports STATUS output message type
-* New message format to support STATUS events
+* New message types include REFRESH, IMAGE, UPDATE, STATUS
-* Improved provider/consumer data format
+* RIC and SERVICE now treated as part of data output
+* Fixed for service group failover by RFA 8.0
+* Minimum requirement is now Tcl 8.5

 7.6.1.2